Editorial Review

 The Alternating Protocol

-Alternating different peptides targeting the same pathway on different days or weeks.
-For example, alternating Ipamorelin and GHRP-2 on different days exploits the fact that they bind different receptor subtypes (GHS-R1a vs. GHRH-R), maintaining GH stimulation while allowing each receptor population to recover.
-This is one of the most sophisticated cycling strategies and answers the common question: can you cycle different peptides?
-Yes — and doing so can maintain efficacy better than cycling a single compound on and off.
+This means swapping different peptides targeting the same pathway on different days or weeks.
+For example, alternating Ipamorelin and GHRP-2 exploits the fact that they bind different receptor subtypes (GHS-R1a vs. GHRH-R).
+This keeps GH stimulation going while letting each receptor population recover.

 Peptide Stacking: Combining Compounds Effectively

-Synergistic Stacking: Combining peptides that amplify each other's effects through different mechanisms.
+Amplifying Stacks: Combining peptides that boost each other through different processes.
 The classic example is GHRH analogs (e.g., CJC-1295) with GH secretagogues (e.g., Ipamorelin).
-CJC-1295 stimulates GH synthesis via the GHRH receptor, while Ipamorelin triggers GH release via the ghrelin receptor.
-Together, they produce GH output 2–3x greater than either alone, as demonstrated in research by Veldhuis et al. published in the Journal of Clinical Endocrinology and Metabolism.
+CJC-1295 drives GH production via the GHRH receptor.
+Ipamorelin triggers GH release via the ghrelin receptor.

 Free Peptide Calculator